BungeeNeRF: Progressive Neural Radiance Field for Extreme Multi-scale Scene Rendering

 The design with residuals has mutual benefits for all scales.
 Firstly, it encourages intermediate blocks to concentrate on the missing details and take advance of the high-frequency Fourier features supplied via skip connection.
 Furthermore, it enables gradients obtained from latter blocks to smoothly flow back to earlier blocks and enhance the shallow features with the supervision from closer views.

 \textbf{Inclusive Multi-level Supervision.} To guarantee a consistent rendering quality across all scales, at training stage $L$, the output head $H_L$ is supervised by the union of images from previous scales,~\ie $\{I_l \leq L\}$.
-The loss at stage $L$ is aggregated over all previous output heads from $H_1$ to $H_L$: where $\mathcal{R}_l$ is the set of rays with stage indicator up to stage $l$, and $C(\mathbf{r}), \hat{C}(\mathbf{r})$ are the ground truth and predicted RGB.
+The loss at stage $L$ is aggregated over all previous output heads from $H_1$ to $H_L$: